 SSL protects your site and visitor data by encrypting data transmitted over the Internet, such as submitting forms and transactions with a credit card.
 If you accept any payments on your website, SSL is not negotiable.
 In addition, the gateway plugin, which you will use automatically, implements Woocommerce Stripe payment gateway JS to tokenize payments in order to protect card data.

-If you are just configuring your website, the easiest way to start is importing some demo products.
+If you are just configuring your website, the easiest way to start is to import some demo products.
 You can do this in the control panel of the e-commerce site in the Dashboard — WooCommerce section.

 Select “Add sample products” and click “Let’s Go” and you will be redirected to the settings screen.
 Make any changes to the design of your online store and click “Save and Publish.”